guijan/dictpw/README.md

 There are __(23+23+10+10)^10__ or __1568336880910795776__ possible passwords in a random 10 character password composed of uppercase characters, lowercase characters, digits, and the symbols on top of each digit on the keyboard, or 18 times less possible passwords.
-Dictpw by default sits between a 10 and 11 character long password of such a scheme.
+Dictpw sits between a 10 and 11 character long password of such a scheme by default.

 ## Build instructions
 Dictpw depends on [Meson](https://mesonbuild.com/), a C compiler, and a